Timeline of women in war in the United States, pre-1945: Civil War era

 Historian Elizabeth D. Leonard writes that, according to various estimates, between 500 and 1,000 women enlisted as soldiers on both sides of the American Civil War, disguised as men.

 Women also served as spies, resistance activists, nurses, and hospital personnel.

-Women provided casualty care and nursing to Union and Confederate troops at field hospitals and on the Union Hospital Ship Red Rover.
+Women provided casualty care and nursing to Union and Confederate troops at field hospitals and on the Union Hospital Ship USS Red Rover.
 Female assigned at birth soldiers on both sides wear male clothing in order to serve; some of them, such as Albert Cashier, may have been transgender men.
 By the end of the war, over 500 fully paid positions were available to women as nurses and in the United States Military.